 Until your KiwiSaver Account balance is paid out in full, your balance continues to be invested and you can continue to save until you advise otherwise.

-- Contributing to CareSaver becomes completely optional, but if you want to continue to contribute you can do so.
+- Contributing to CareSaver becomes completely optional, and if you want to continue to contribute you can do so.

 - The compulsory employer contributions stop.
 However, some employers may choose to continue.
 You will need to discuss this with your employer.